International Law Institute: Training courses

 The International Law Institute offers courses which cover topics relating to national and international business, investment, and governance.
-These topics include procurement, privatization, arbitration and mediation, negotiating and implementing trade agreements, The World Trade Organization(WTO) rights and obligations, project management, legislative drafting, judicial administration, corporate governance, bank restructuring, and borrowing & debt management.
+These topics include procurement, privatization, arbitration and mediation, negotiating and implementing trade agreements, The World Trade Organization (WTO) rights and obligations, project management, legislative drafting, judicial administration, corporate governance, bank restructuring, and borrowing & debt management.

-In addition, for foreign lawyers and law students preparing for graduate legal(L.L.M) study in the U.S, and others whose jobs require an understanding of the U.S. legal system, the ILI runs the longest continually running U.S. legal orientation program.
-Two courses are offered- introduction to Legal English and Legal Writing and Orientation to the U.S. Legal System.
-Participants are introduced to the U.S. legal methods and process, central U.S. judicial doctrines and the basic research skills needed in the study of the U.S. law and for communicating with the U.S. colleagues and clients.
+The ILI runs the longest continually running U.S. legal orientation program, primarily serving foreign lawyers and law students preparing for graduate legal study (L.L.M) in the U.S. and others whose jobs require an understanding of the U.S. legal system.
+Two courses are offered: Introduction to Legal English and Legal Writing and Orientation to the U.S. Legal System.
+Participants are introduced to U.S. legal methods and process, central U.S. judicial doctrines, and the basic research skills needed in the study of the U.S. law and for communicating with the U.S. colleagues and clients.